USS Winston S. Churchill Holds Change of Command Ceremony

 |Downloads:

-This work, USS Winston S. Churchill Holds Change of Command Ceremony [Image 3 of 3], by PO1 Steven Khor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Winston S. Churchill Holds Change of Command Ceremony, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT